How to Find a CTO for Your SaaS Solution?

 The business model was not found and not proven, so the speed of change and experimentation should be very high;

-The team is very small and should be minimal in order to fit into a limited budget;
+The team is very small and should be minimal to fit into a limited budget;

-You need to develop it in quick and dirty mode, in order to start checking the market faster and not investing in excess quality, reliability, security, and stability.
+You need to develop it in quick and dirty mode to start checking the market faster and not investing in excess quality, reliability, security, and stability.

 Phase 2 - Post MVP stage